RodricBr/Bash-Professional/README.md

 It is a command that has been implemented inside the shell for essential needs of the shell (`cd`, `pwd`, `eval`), or speed in general or to avoid conflicting interpretations of external utilities in some cases. <br>
 Below are the list of builtins.
 (Or just execute `compgen -b` to show all builtins)

+> **compgen** is a shell builtin.
+It displays possible completions depending on the options. <br>
+> Intended to be used from within a shell function generating possible completions. <br>
+> If the optional WORD argument is supplied, matches against WORD are generated. <br>

 <details>
 <summary>Expand view all builtins</summary>